 Second, the STWG considered transparency from an FCC perspective.
 Most members of the working group understand the current process and output of FCC spectrum transparency, as those FCC licensed spectrum data sets are made public.
 In addition, a few engineering companies have mastered the use of these data sets for useful outputs for analysis and debate.
-Recently, the FCC launched the Spectrum Dashboard, which is a step forward in creating more transparency.
-Our group acknowledges this as a positive direction in spectrum transparency.
 While data sets exist for certain levels of FCC spectrum transparency, there are nonetheless many issues the group identified.
 For example, trying to determine through the FCC's web site (www.fcc.gov) who has been assigned 1850 MHz in Washington, DC, 2.3 GHz in Arlington, VA or 850 MHz in Converse, IN is challenging for even the most astute spectrum and telecom professionals.
 The actual use of this spectrum also is not known at the FCC, which is something that should be addressed in the very near term given the assertions of spectrum scarcity and looming shortages.
-Further, some analysis may also be done on un-licensed use across multiple spectrum bands as well.
+Further, some analysis may also be done on allocation and use in the un-licensed bands as well.
 Accordingly, some of the specific recommendations made below (through NTIA) also relate to increased FCC spectrum transparency to address these issues.
-While the FCC Spectrum Dashboard appears to be the first step, it will be only as good as the data it uses and the capabilities of those who are designing and implementing the architecture.
-Therefore, the FCC and NTIA should each conduct a request for information (RFI) from data management tool vendors to determine how to move this process forward.

-Overall, the STWG believes that there can be continued improvements in internal and external government spectrum transparency.
+Overall, the STWG believe that there can be continued improvements in internal and external government spectrum transparency.
 This will require some new procedures and processes, consistent with existing public disclosure and/or classification rules and processes applicable to certain of the detailed assignment data.
 Furthermore, many aspects of the recommendations address fundamental elements, which are not designed to lay groundwork for any re-allocation of federal spectrum.
-Rather, the working group recommends increased efforts in federal agency reporting, internal processes and data processing in order to ensure, at a minimum, that the FCC and NTIA each have the spectrum facts, which is the ability to accurately and effectively account for spectrum assignment and use over specific time, space, for their respective licensees and federal agencies.
+Rather, the working group recommends increased efforts in federal agency reporting, internal processes and data processing in order to ensure, at a minimum, that the FCC and NTIA each have the spectrum facts, which is the ability to accurately and effectively account for spectrum allocation/assignment and use over specific time, space, for their respective licensees and federal agencies.